Aider-AI/aider/docs/connect.md

 - Anthropic's Claude 3 Sonnet: `aider --sonnet`

 You can use `aider --model <model-name>` to use any other Anthropic model.
+For example, if you want to use a specific version of Opus you could do `aider --model claude-3-opus-20240229`.

 ## Azure